-An application received after the forty-five (45) day requirement will require a waiver letter from Nicole Chiappone, Supervising Assistant State Attorney, Felony Unit, for consideration.
-To obtain this waiver, the attorney for the defendant must mail, fax or email a request to Ms.Chiappone explaining good cause for the delay.
-Correspondence for Ms. Chiappone should be directed to Diana Kugler at email@example.com or fax (954) 831-7321.
-The attorney will be notified by U.S. mail or electronic mail of Ms. Chiappone’s decision.
+An application received after the forty-five (45) day requirement will require a waiver letter from the State Attorney’s Office.
+To obtain this waiver, the attorney for the defendant must mail, fax or email a request explaining good cause for the delay.
+Correspondence should be directed to Shatavia Joseph at firstname.lastname@example.org or fax (954) 831-7321.

 All applicants must provide to the felony PTI program a notarized typed sworn statement detailing the facts and circumstances of the offense for which the applicant has been arrested/charged.
 If the sworn statement so provided does not contain facts indicative of knowledge or conduct on the part of the applicant consistent with guilt of all of the elements of the offense (including value of the items stolen if applicable), factually or legally, in the opinion of the State Attorney’s Office, this office will not consent to the applicant’s entry into the program.